IndranjanaChatterjee/ToDoList/README.md

 # ToDoList
-It is a to do list using html,css,js
+## It is a to-do list using html,css,js